aaronprisk/freya/README.md

 ```
 chmod +x install.sh && ./install.sh
 ```
+After installation, simply browse to the ip address of your server to access the Freya Dashbaord.

+The default username is **freya** and password is **lady**.

 ## Important Notes
 Freya is still very young and should not be used in production.
 If you want to help with Freya’s development, please feel free to take it for a test drive, send in any issues or submit pull requests.